jcdubois/heatshrink-rs/README.md

 reset an existing state machine by calling the `reset` function on the state machine.

 2. Use `sink` to sink an input buffer into the state machine.
-The `input_size` pointer argument will be set to indicate how many bytes of the input buffer were actually consumed.
-(If 0 bytes were conusmed, the buffer is full.)
+In the returned result you get a CR code and the amount of bytes that were actually consumed (If 0 bytes were conusmed, the buffer is full.).

 3. Use `poll` to move output from the state machine into an output buffer.
-The `output_size` pointer argument will be set to indicate how many bytes were output, and the function return value will indicate whether further output is available.
-(The state machine may not output any data until it has received enough input.)
+In the returned result you get a CR code and the amount bytes that were writen to the provided buffer.

 Repeat steps 2 and 3 to stream data through the state machine.
 Since it's doing data compression, the input and output sizes can vary